“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 STR: Short tandem repeats

 The short tandem repeats/ simple sequence repeats are also called a microsatellite.
-The microsatellite is the shorter repeats sequences present into genome thousands or millions of times.
+The microsatellite is the shorter repeats sequences present into the genome thousands or millions of times.

 The STR is highly polymorphic, the number of repeats differs between individuals even though the loci are homologous.
 Because of this reason, the STR marker is the first choice in forensic analysis.